 Getting Inside the Mix - At eight years old I had my first experience of “getting inside the mix”.
 While listening to music on an old Blaupunkt tube radio, I realized that if I focused, I could mentally isolate and hear the individual instruments.
 Suddenly, I could hear the layers.

 I Was Hooked - Technology radically changed Audio Production in the 1980’s and I was fortunate enough to be on the frontlines.
-I was selling synthesizers, samplers, and digital recording equipment on 48th St. in New York.
+I was selling synthesizers, samplers, and digital recording equipment on the famed music-row, 48th St. in New York City.
 Audio Post Production was still unknown to me but Berklee College of Music, where I had studied jazz piano, had sharpened my ears and introduced me to the basics of audio — and having a programmer for a dad taught me computers.
 In 1987 Fostex came out with one of the first affordable synchronizers.
 In order to demonstrate audio-for-video to customers I created a score and sound effects for a scene from Back to the Future.
 After that I was hooked.

 No More Razor Blade and Starter’s Pistol - Starting in 1988 I had a front-row seat in the studios at ABC TV.
 I would watch as a Foley artist would open up a microphone to knock on a door, break a piece of glass or fire a starter’s pistol — music was still being edited with a razor blade.
 I’d been hired as a consultant to train the sound effects and audio post production staff in the use of new technology like the E-mu sampler and later Sound Tools.
 These radically changed the workflow and ultimately replaced the razor blade and starter’s pistol.